Photography has always been a great way to show our own perspective of the world. And this article will teach you how to turn photos into paintings!

 With that done, you are all set regarding the pixelated effect.
 We can now move on to work on the Oil paint effect.

 Righ now we have the Pixelate layer displayed on top of our image.
 If you want to see the effects of the changes we’ll make using the Oil paint layer, just click on the eye icon located on the left of the Pixelate layer.
 This will hide away all the effects you did without deleting them.

 Adding a Photoshop Painting Effect With The Oil Paint Filter

-We are going to start in the same way as we did for the Pixelate effect: matching colours.
+We are going to start in the same way as we did for the Pixelate effect: matching colors.

-Like you did earlier, select Image go to Adjustments and click Match colors, select the same settings and pick your paint as the source for colour matching.
+Like you did earlier, select Image go to Adjustments and click Match colors, select the same settings and pick your paint as the source for color matching.

 The oil paint filter works in a slightly different way than the pixelated one.

 click on Filter in the toolbar and select Oil paint.